 Breaking Down the Overall SaaS Costs

-All of this comes together in the overall cost area.
-This section includes our SaaS system total average cost, minimum costs, maximum costs, and the +/- 20%
+All of this comes together in the overall cost area in our template.
+This section includes our example SaaS system total average cost, minimum costs, maximum costs, and the +/- 20% on each area.

 Initial.
 Monthly.
 And yearly.